YLGProjects/RunX/README.md

 # RunX
+RunX is a personal development project, aiming to be used for technical learning and solution verification.

+## Project Objectives
+- Provide cross-cloud multi-region network penetration capabilities;
+- Implement platformization capabilities through plugins, and expand service capabilities for different business scenarios by developing various plugins.

+## Functional Features
-  This project is currently in the development stage.
-RunX is dedicated to addressing the communication issues among multiple nodes in heterogeneous networks.
+- This project is currently in the development stage.

-  In the future, we will provide plugin extension capabilities to support the requirements of various business scenarios.